 Muffins are an easy (and highly portable) breakfast choice, but the amount of sugar and oil found in most muffins puts them firmly in the junk food category.
-I developed this healthy oatmeal muffins recipe as a convenient and nutritious breakfast option the whole family will love.
+This healthy oatmeal muffins recipe is a convenient and nutritious breakfast option the whole family will love.

 This post uses affiliate links.
 They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies & Disclosures.

 Let me paint you a maddening picture of sleep, chaos, and junk food breakfasts…

 I have a child who HATES to get up in the morning (she's a natural night owl like her mother) but HAS to be on the bus ready for a productive day of school at 7:30.

 This undesirable combination has led to a lot of stomping, a good deal of nagging, and more than a few pre-packaged junk food breakfasts snatched from the pantry at the last possible second to gobble on the way to the bus stop.

 After one too many chocolate chip granola bar breakfasts I decided that we needed healthier option available for last minute breakfasts.

 This healthy oatmeal muffins recipe outshines standard recipes in several ways:

 - Toasted oatmeal replaces bleached white flour.
 (Use oats labeled gluten-free for healthy gluten-free muffins.)